-Aside from the internal process at the St. Lawrence County Industrial Development Agency -Civic Development Corporation employees may also choose to pursue legal remedies with the following governmental entities.
+Aside from The internal process at the St. Lawrence County Industrial Development Agency - Civic Development Corporation outlined in the policy above is one way for employees to report sexual harassment.
+Employees and covered individuals may also choose to pursue legal remedies with the following governmental entities.
 While a private attorney is not required to file a complaint with a governmental agency, you may seek the legal advice of an attorney.